 This is an initial, simplified protocol definition for fast implementation; it only requires:

 - for a payment URI (authority unspecified), an address and an optional amount parameter;

 - for a stake pool URI (authority =

-As discussed above, these rules are likely to evolve in time in order to support additional features, including multiple stake pool references (in proportions defining a "portfolio") and other unique capabilities of the Cardano blockchain.
+As discussed above, these rules are likely to evolve in order to support other capabilities of the Cardano blockchain.

 Payment URI queries

 The amount parameter must follow the same rules described in BIP-21, namely, it must be specified in decimal ADA, without commas and using the period (.) decimal separator.